jaybeeuu/jaybeeuu-dev/packages/posts/src/premature-optimisation.md

 Sets "must be implemented using either hash tables or other mechanisms that, on average, provide access times that are sublinear on the number of elements in the collection".

-Ok I don't want to go into too much detail here.
+OK I don't want to go into too much detail here.
 Suffice it to say that a [hash table](https://en.wikipedia.org/wiki/Hash_table) is a bit like and object, but instead of using a string as a key you use a number derived from the value it's self.
 THe up shot is that instead of being `O(n)` (linear) to access they are `O(1)`.